GUIDE 2025

 SOC 2 is an auditing procedure that checks companies to ensure appropriate data security and protect clients’ and partners’ privacy.
 Having specialized revision control can help such companies save time and feel more confident.

-Since IT companies work with outside clients, it’s crucial to have a document management system with features that help sort documents per client.
-This way, client support becomes far easier and less incommodious for the back office.
+Since IT companies work with outside clients, having a document management system with features that help sort all your documents per client is crucial.
+This way, client support becomes more straightforward and less incommodious for the back office.

-Although IT Glue comes with several default templates for various files, such as API documents, you can pick and customize them per your needs.
-Finally, IT Glue packs all the features you’d expect, such as importing, exporting, and version control.
+Although IT Glue has several default templates for various files, such as API documents, you can pick and customize them per your needs.
+Finally, IT Glue packs all the expected features, such as importing, exporting, and version control.

 The UI might seem a bit boring and uninspiring.
 Although the service can work on particular “quality of life” improvements, it’s an excellent pick for anyone in IT.